 This carrier and the way they bait seniors in with their late-night low-cost gimmick is a disgrace.
-Furthermore, they use paid spokesman like Alex Trebek to sell their Gimmick plan for under 10 bucks.
+Furthermore, they used paid spokesman like Alex Trebek to sell their Gimmick plan for under 10 bucks.
 God rest his soul as he passed away November, 2020.
 Today it is Jonathan Lawson.

-What he tells you is you can have a graded death benefit for $9.95 a month that will never increase in price and your coverage will never stop.
+What Jonathan Lawson tells you is you can have a graded death benefit for $9.95 a month that will never increase in price and your coverage will never stop.

 That statement is so deceiving!!